kentinHogbonouto/kentinHogbonouto/README.md

 |                       |                    |                 |              |                 |                                                         |
 |                       |                    |                 |              |                 |                                                         |

--  💻I'm currently working at intside (software developpement companie locate at Benin)
+-  💻I'm currently working at intside (software developpement companie locate at Benin) as software developper
 -  📚   I'm currently studying softwar engineering at alx-holberton school and at freeCodeCamp
 - 🤷‍♀️ what can i do ?
-API with nodejs, User interface, visualize data with D3js, responsive web design and so so
+API with nodejs, moder user interface with Reactjs, visualize data with D3js, responsive web design with html/css and so so
 - 👯 I’m looking to collaborate on nodejs project
 - 🤔 I’m looking for help with Reactjs
 - 💬 Ask me anything about nodejs
 - 📫 How to reach me: kentinhogbonouto1@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I'm a normal geek with a normal life 🤣

+"shoot the moon, even if you miss.
+You will land amoung the star"

 ### Streak